When COCAINE Ruled The Airwaves by Bill Knell

 Steven King

 Steven King famously said that he was so high while writing his novel Cujo that he didn't remember writing it or what he wrote.
-Cocaine in the entertainment industry hasn't just caused forgetfulness, missed or substandard performances, shaky cameras and forgotten lines; it has and continues to be a death drug that often takes an unacceptable toll on users.
+Cocaine in the entertainment industry hasn't just caused forgetfulness, missed or substandard performances, shaky cameras and forgotten lines; it has and continues to be a death drug that takes an unacceptable toll on users.

 One time I went to Ozzfest with a few of my kids in the early 2000s.
 They were metal fans, but very disappointed with the performances of some of the top acts.
-Ozzy, for example, forgot many of his song lyrics perhaps being too high to remember them.
-During the 1970s Governor Jerry Brown of California was having lunch with a music celebrity.
-She was sniffling a lot.
-Suddenly, witnesses said her nose looked like it collapsed.
-After that there was nothing but blood.
-Think before you snort!
+Ozzy, for example, forgot many of his song lyrics, perhaps being too high to remember them.

 *Cocaine is a highly addictive stimulant derived from the coca plant.
 While it has some medical uses, it is primarily used recreationally and is illegal in the U.S. It is typically a white powder or rock-like crystals called crack.
 Cocaine is an intense stimulant that causes euphoria.
 Users often "binge" on the drug.
 Serious health risks include irregular heartbeat, heart attack, stroke, and death. - Google